Principle of Linguistic Inferiority

 | Alex Levin | Language Acquisition

-Dr. Patricia Katherine Kuhl is a Professor of Speech and Hearing Sciences and co-director of the Institute for Learning Brain Sciences at the Unive...
+Brain expert Dr. Patricia Kuhl, co-director of the Institute for Learning and Brain Sciences at the University of Washington, is internationally re...

 Become a Language Avenue member!